 Hawk Hill is one of my favorite places.
 When you sit there, you see the sea on one side and the bay on the other.
 You can clearly see the change of pattern in the water between the two sides.
 The bay shows the calm waters while the sea is full of waves.
-This view is awesome as it show the two bodies of water at the same place (of course, the majestic view of Golden Gate is present as well).
+This view is awesome as it show the two bodies of water at the same place (of course, the majestic view of the Golden Gate is present as well).

 I was in a similar situation some time ago when our team was developing functionality for appointment scheduling for a popular retail chain.

 On the one hand, we had their website written with traditional architecture and practices.
-And on the other, we created application for appointment scheduling with our low-code platform.
+And on the other, we created an application for appointment scheduling with our low-code platform.
 The comparison of traditional and modern RAD development never looked so enlightening before.